tomio13/RDM-Desktop/C/Readme.md

 The whole project can build around these structures, since this can be any entry to the ELN, information to the GUI, etc.

+## Functions on records and strings
+are defined in the lists.c file, declared in lists.h.
+Allocation is done by the new... functions, freeing up memory and erasing structures by the delete... functions.

+### clearing up content
+The delete\_string, delete\_record, delete\_list functions erase the content of the given object and free up the memory.

+### array functions
+It is possible to list up the pointer to the list elements or even strings within those using the array functions.
+These allocate the pointer arrays, fill them up, or erase them.
+However, these do not erase the content of the records indicated by the poitners, or change the content of the lists.
+They are intended for the case when one has to sweep through the list element multiple times, and especially when elements randomly have to be accessed based on their position in the list.
+The list array ends with a NULL pointer to make sure one can detect the end.
+The key or value arrays have the problem that they may contain NULL pointers (e.g. if a value is not a string but another list).
+To check their length, use the length of the list.
+The list should not be changed while you are using the arrays on that list.